orangeduck/mpc/README.md

 Alternatives
 ------------

-The current main alternative is a branch of (https://github.com/wbhart/Cesium3/tree/combinators)[Cesium3].
+The current main alternative C based parser combinator is a branch of (https://github.com/wbhart/Cesium3/tree/combinators)[Cesium3].

 The main advantages of _mpc_ over this are: